naturalis/mebioda/doc/week3/w3d5/lecture2.md

 - Copy and paste the concatenated list into Phylomatic
  - it is ok to have "sp" for unidentified species, it simply will match by genus.
-- Output format; select "newick"
+- Output format: select "newick"
 - Master phylogeny: select "maximally resolved seed plant tree"

 What is a "newick" string?
 ---------------------------------------------

 - A newick string is a way of representing a phylogenetic tree in a text format.
 - The tree depicted below should be displayed in a text like this:
   - ((sp1,(sp2,sp3),sp4))

   ![](tree.png)

 Getting started with Phylocom